E2: Volume of agricultural production

 Trend description for E2

 Since the start of the series in 1990/1991, the overall volume of agricultural production (outputs) in England has remained relatively stable, with some variation from year to year.
 Annual variations are generally driven by external factors, in particular, the weather affecting growing and harvest, and the variation in cropping driven by prices.
-In recent years, following a 7.4% reduction in 2020/2021, attributed to decreases in crop output, livestock meat and livestock products, there has been a 4.4% increase across the latest 2 years of the series (2021/2022 and 2022/2023).
+In recent years, following a reduction in 2020/2021 attributed to decreases in crop output, livestock meat and livestock products, there was a slight increase between 2021/2022 and 2022/2023, followed by a 4.0% decrease in 2023/2024.

 Assessment of change

-An increase in volume of agricultural production has been observed over the short, medium and long-term.
+An increase in volume of agricultural production has been observed over the medium and long term.
 However, it is not possible to categorise this increase as either a simplistic ‘improvement’ or ‘deterioration’ as this will depend on numerous factors around farming practices.
+There was little to no change in the short term.
 This indicator is included in the Outcome Indicator Framework to help interpret the reasons behind changes in ‘E4 Efficiency of agricultural production measured by Total Factor Productivity’, rather than to assess progress for a policy driver in the 25 Year Environment Plan.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.